sjp38/linux/for_damon_patches/cv.rst

 NOTE that the experimentail THP optimization and proactive reclamation are not for production, just only for proof of concepts.

-Please refer to 'Appendix E' for detailed evaluation setup and results.
+Please refer to 'Appendix C' for detailed evaluation setup and results.

 References